Newsletter

 Two sturdy bunches of braised celery to accompany the veal was basically my own invention, lightly tossed in melted butter and slowly simmered in shallots, then I added a half cup of dry white wine and a half cup of French court bouillon stock to the mix, garnished with chives and flavorful celery leaves.
 Devoured.

-The Baked Pears Alicia was a made up dessert created for the show and I did a riff on the recipe that I found online.
+The Baked Pears Alicia was a made up dessert created for the Mary Tyler Moore episode and I did a riff on the recipe that I found online.
 I don't mind telling you I used canned pears so I wouldn't have to peel, split and core them.
 I marinated them overnight in their own juices, some water and white wine, with vanilla beans, reconstituted dried lemons slivers, cinnamon bark and baked them in a 350 degree oven until warm.

 P.S.
 Devoured.